wkennedy/pubsubly/README.md

 Once everything is up and running you can navigate to http://localhost:3001 and see the Pubsubly UI interface.

 ## Quickstart - Local
-Once you clone the repo, if you don't already have access to Kafka brokers you can start Kafka with the docker-compose.yml file in pubsubly/docker:
+First follow the build instructions for building pubsubly-api and pubsubly-service below ([link](./README.md#How to build)) Once you clone the repo, if you don't already have access to Kafka brokers you can start Kafka with the docker-compose.yml file in pubsubly/docker:

     docker-compose up